-- VA lectures: keyword search for “visiting artist lecture” (use quotation marks)
+- VA lectures: keyword search for visiting artist lecture

-- What Follows interviews: keyword search for “what follows” (use quotation marks)
+- What Follows interviews: keyword search for what follows

-- Note that you must log in once more with the same boulder/boulder username and password combination
+- You must log in once more with the same boulder/boulder username and password combination

 Norlin Library houses a collection of videos, including those purchased at the request of Art and Art History faculty.
 You can search for these videos in Chinook, the libraries’ online catalog.